 13. Full-Volume Pompadour

-If you believe in the saying “go big or go home,” the full-volume pompadour may just be the hairstyle for you.
+If you believe in the saying “go big or go home,” the full-volume pompadour may be your hairstyle.
 Taking the original pompadour to new heights (and widths), this look is eye-catching and impactful.
 Although the style may be out of the question for gents with fine strands, those with thick locks will be able to don the look with confidence.
 All it will take is a bit of skill with a blow dryer and the right amount of product, and you’ll be able to produce a full-volume pompadour with ease.
 By shaving the sides of your hair short, you can also help to create the illusion of a fuller pompadour without any extra work.

 14. Textured Pompadour

 15. Elvis Presley Pompadour

 The pompadour may have originated in the 1700s, but it didn’t become a popular hairstyle for men until the 1950s.
 Thanks to the rockabilly culture and Elvis Presley, the style took off in the decade to become an iconic ‘50s look.
 Unlike today’s pompadour, which features extra volume and texture, the original men’s pompadour was sleek and straight.
-To recreate this look today, use plenty of hair gel to keep every strand smooth and expertly in place.
+To recreate this look today, use plenty of hairspray to keep every strand smooth and expertly in place.

 16. Asian Pompadour

 The pompadour looks excellent on a range of gents.
-In particular, the style can appear fantastic on Asian men.
+In particular, Asian hairstyles for men.
 Sleek, straight, and dark, typical Asian hair is ideal for styling into an eye-catching and suave pompadour.
 If your hair is already voluminous, you’ll be able to achieve an impressive pompadour with ease.
 However, if your locks are thin, you may need to invest in some volumizing hair products to help add height to your hair.